ben-tanen/ben-tanen.github.io/_posts/2015-09-01-lastfm-scrobble-graphs.markdown

 categories: project data spotify
 ---

 As most people do, I go through phases of musical interests.
 I'll listen to one artist for a week and then switch to someone different the next.
 I thought it would be cool to visualize these phases and the shifts in my listening, you know, just for fun.
-So using Last.fm's scrobbling data, [this handy script](https://gist.github.com/bitmorse/5201491), and some Python / pandas, I was able to see just what I was listening over the past few years.
+So using Last.fm's scrobbling data, [this handy script](https://gist.github.com/bitmorse/5201491), and some Python / pandas, I was able to see just what I was listening to over the past few years.

 {% include figure.html src="/img/posts/lastfm_linegraph.png" width="600px" %}